5 Ingenious Uses of Passive RFID Tags

 Active and Passive RFID Systems

-An active RFID tag consists of a microchip, antenna, and an on-board power source.
-The battery, which can last for about three years, enables the device to continuously transmit data even when there isn’t a reader within range.
+An active RFID tag consists of a microchip, antenna, and a battery which enables the device to transmit data even when there isn’t a reader within range.

 Passive RFID tags don’t have an internal power source.
 They utilize the electromagnetic waves received from a reader.
-Once a reader transmits radio waves to the tag, a coiled antenna inside the device creates a magnetic field.
-The tag circuit uses the power generated to transmit data.
+Once a reader transmits to the tag, an antenna inside the device creates a magnetic field.
+The tag circuit uses the power generated to transmit data back to the reader.

-Passive RFID tags have a longer useful life than active RFID devices, usually 20 years or more.
-They are also tiny and relatively cheap to manufacture.
+Passive RFID tags have a longer useful life than active RFID devices.
+They are tiny and relatively inexpensive to manufacture.
 Of all passive RFID innovations, ultra-high frequency (UHF) tags support the longest range.